top of page

 second gets two points, third gets three points, ..., 103rd gets 103 points etc. The

-athlete who has the lowest sum of points after all three qualification workouts is first,
+athlete who has the lowest sum of points after all qualification tests is first, the one

 Every participant is responsible for upholding the standards.